Tyler Summitt

 Ross Tyler Summitt (born September 21, 1990) is a former American college basketball player and coach.

 Early years

 Summitt was born September 21, 1990, to R. B. Summitt, II and Pat Head Summitt.
-Pat Summitt was a former head coach of the University of Tennessee women's basketball team.
+Pat Summitt was the legendary head coach of the University of Tennessee women's basketball team from 1974 to 2012.
 Throughout his childhood, Summitt was often photographed with his mother at UT women’s basketball games and championships.
 In 2006, Summitt graduated cum laude from high school at the Webb School of Knoxville where he was a three-year starter in basketball.
 In his senior year, Summitt earned Scholar-Athlete of the Year and the Spartan Award as a point guard.
 He played basketball at the University of Tennessee as a freshman and sophomore.
 He was a 6'1", 180 lb guard.

 Coaching career

 Marquette University

 Summitt served as scouting coordinator and offensive coach for Marquette University from 2012 to 2014.